burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     *"A name declared in a namespace scope without a storage-class-specifier has external linkage unless it has internal linkage because of a previous declaration and provided it is not declared const.
 Objects declared `const` and not explicitly declared extern have internal linkage."*

-15. C++ declaration `void f()` is equivalent to void `f(void)` in C. The declaration in C `void f()` states that function has an indefinite number of arguments.
+15. C++ declaration `void f()` is equivalent to void `f(void)` in C. The declaration in C `void f()` states that the function has an indefinite number of arguments.

 16. If the array is multidimensional, then in all cases, only the leftmost index can be omitted to determine the array's size.
-In this case the array size will be dervied from initializers size.
-Also, in C99, component-wise initialization is allowed, which as know as [designated initializers](https://en.cppreference.com/w/cpp/language/aggregate_initialization) in C++20.
-What is know as position intialization in C99 is not supported in C++:
+In this case, the array size will be derived from the initializer size.
+Also, in C99, component-wise initialization is allowed, which is known as [designated initializers](https://en.cppreference.com/w/cpp/language/aggregate_initialization) in C++20.
+What is known as position initialization in C99 is not supported in C++:
     ```cpp
     int a[4] = {[1]=2};
     ```